itheamc/mapbox_map_gl/README.md

 ### IOS

-This plugin not available in IOS yet.
+This plugin is not available in IOS yet.

 ### How to add style source?